 4. It is not okay if the milk teeth have cavities

 So, cavities in the milk teeth are a big no. Visit a dentist every 6 months for a routine dental examination for your child.
 Any cavity present can be detected early and filled.
-The first dental visit of the child is mandatory by the child’s first birthday or 6 months within the eruption of first tooth, which ever is earlier.
+The first dental visit of the child is mandatory by the child’s first birthday or 6 months after the eruption of the first tooth, whichever is earlier.

 Related: Why Does My Kid Have Discolored Teeth?